Genomics Core Facility

 Contact person: Ethan Ellis (ethan.ellis@mssm.edu)

 We operate a full suite of Illumina NGS library preparation and sequencing pipelines, including DNA and RNA sequencing, as well as epigenetic profiling.
-Libraries are processed using the most cost-effective sequencing solution based on the project and batch sizes, including MiSeq, MiniSeq, NextSeq550, or NovaSeq instruments.
-We also accept pre-made libraries for sequencing.
-We provide troubleshooting assistance when needed to ensure successful completion of your project.
-We will also work with you for any custom requests that are not listed below.
+We accept projects for library preparation and sequencing, including pre-made libraries, and offer extraction services for projects that require them.
+We provide troubleshooting assistance when needed to ensure successful completion of your project and we will work with you for any custom requests that are not listed below.

 Library Preparation Methods Available:

-RNA-seq library preparation method to specifically investigate mRNAs.
-Total RNA should be DNAase treated prior to submission.
-Kit is compatible with any species that has mRNA with polyadenylated 3’ ends.
+RNA-seq library preparation that investigates mRNAs for gene expression analysis.
+This method is compatible with any species that has mRNA with polyadenylated 3’ ends.
 Not FFPE compatible.

 Library preparation method used to study small non-coding RNAs (including miRNAs) responsible for gene silencing and post-transcriptional regulation of gene expression.